-Raymond F. Correio is a senior associate with Pearlman, Borska & Wax, and the managing attorney of the firm’s South Bay office.
+Raymond F. Correio is a senior associate with Pearlman, Brown & Wax, and the managing attorney of the firm’s South Bay office.
 He specializes in all aspects of workers’ compensation litigation from case inception to trial and appeal.

 Before joining the firm, Ray was a Workers’ Compensation Judge assigned to both the Santa Monica and Marina Del Rey District Offices for approximately twelve years.
 He retired from the bench in 2009.
 Prior to taking the bench, he was with his own firm.
 Graduated from Chapman College with honors.

 University of the Pacific, McGeorge School of Law, Juris Doctorate.

 Author of widely used sports law and apportionment case law summaries and an invited speaker on a variety of workers’ compensation issues and topics.

 He has spoken on many occasions to help train physicians on apportionment at the CSIM’s (California Society of Industrial Medicine) annual conferences.